"I Hate Being A Nurse." I Get it, And It Doesn't Have To Be This Way.

 I believe that if nurses can create a situation where they have the kind of flexibility that I have, they’ll last a lot longer.
 Fewer of us will burn out, and more of us will stick around and use our experience to strengthen the profession.

-It took me a while to realize it, but because I could afford to quit, I figured out that I didn’t have to.
 I could just drop back my hours, take a lower paycheck, and let my investments do the heavy lifting.
-I surprise myself each time I remember that my investments pay me more each year than my nursing salary!
+I surprise myself each time I remember that my investments pay me more each year than my full time nursing salary!

 I hate what nursing can feel like when you’re in it full-time, but I don’t hate nursing, and I didn’t want to leave.
 A good financial strategy is what got me to a place where I didn’t have to continue with the patterns that were burning me out in the field.